jhumelsine/jhumelsine.github.io/_posts/2025-06-23-test-layers.md

 __TIP:__ If you have desktop video recording capability, such as Zoom, share and record your screen and narrate what you're doing.
 Describe your intent.
 Point out what you see.
 Point out what you expect to see, but don't.
 Point out anything that's odd or confusing.
 If you have access to logs, databases or any other relevant technical information, show it in the video as well.
 If you identify a poor user experience or a failure, then a five minute video will provide more context and takes less time to produce than filling out an extensive _How-To-Reproduce_ documentation in the ticket.
 Personally, I've found video descriptions of issues found by others more useful to me than reading a step-by-step document.

 ### Cons
-So much garbage was thrown over the wall by developers to QA, usually to meet an artificial deadline, in the hope that any serious problems in that garbage would be found by QA.
+So much garbage was thrown over the wall by developers to QA, usually to meet an artificial deadline.
+We hoped that any serious problems in that garbage would be found by QA.
 Testers would also be annoyed when they found obvious bugs that the developers should have found on their own.
-This was during the days of the Waterfall Methodology, and a lot of garbage was thrown over almost every wall in the process, not just developers to QA.
+This was during the days of the [Waterfall Methodology](https://en.wikipedia.org/wiki/Waterfall_model), and a lot of garbage was thrown over almost every wall in the process, not just developers to QA.

 _When programmers do their jobs, testers find nothing._ — [Bob Martin](https://x.com/unclebobmartin/status/541876357320671232)